thundercore/developers-portal/docs/get-tokens.md

 ## Buying tokens

 You can also purchase TT at our partnered exchanges including Huobi and Upbit.
-TODO - link to these